 When clients divorce or separate, they often transfer assets to their former spouses as part of a legal settlement.
-But they don’t always consider the tax implications.
+But they don’t always consider the tax Advisor to Client (Keyword) implications.

 For instance, many have misconceptions about the attribution rules, a special set of tax rules that will tax income or gains to one spouse even though the other spouse receives the income.